Apollo Global Management, Inc. (APO) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., March 10, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Apollo Global Management, Inc. ("Apollo" or the "Company") (NYSE: APO).
+LOS ANGELES, March 12, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Apollo Global Management, Inc. ("Apollo" or the "Company") (NYSE: APO) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN APOLLO GLOBAL MANAGEMENT, INC. (APO), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 1, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN APOLLO GLOBAL MANAGEMENT, INC. (APO), CLICK HERE BEFORE MAY 1, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?